 Now you're ready to sew your bottom edge.
 Here's the trick to getting a straight zipper.

-With a 1/2 inch seam allowance, you'll sew a regular straight stitch from the edge to the pin, back stitching to start and stop your stitch.
+- With a ½ inch seam allowance, you'll sew a regular straight stitch from the edge to the pin, back stitching to start and stop your stitch.
 Do this on both sides.

-Then, between the pins, you'll do the widest stitch possible with your machine.
+- Then, between the pins, you'll do the widest stitch possible with your machine.
 For me this is the zig-zag stitch.
 Do not back stitch for this portion.
 You're going to take this stitch out once your zipper is in place, so you want it to be easy to remove.

 Step 4: Get ready to add the zipper

-Iron the seam you just made open and place your zipper on the seam face down.
+- Iron the seam you just made open and place your zipper on the seam face down.
 (Yes there is one pillow in my house that has a backward zipper and it's a really big pain to open.
 Live and learn right?)

-Pin the zipper in place with a few pins and head over to your machine.
+- Pin the zipper in place with a few pins and head over to your machine.
 Don't be scared.
 You'll be fine.

 Step 5: Sew your zipper in place

 Ok.
 Deep breath.
 You can do this!

-The first thing you need to do is to put your zipper foot on.
+- The first thing you need to do is to put your zipper foot on.
 Hold your zipper foot in your hand.
-Do you see how it almost looks like 1/2 of a regular foot?
+Do you see how it almost looks like ½ of a regular foot?
 When you attach it to your machine, you'll want the "missing side" closest to the zipper and sew down that side, then you'll switch it and do the other side.

-- When you get to the zipper pull you won't be able to keep going so stop just a little bit from it keeping your needle down in the fabric (if possible.)
+- When you get to the zipper pull you won't be able to keep going so stop just a little bit from it, keeping your needle down in the fabric (if possible.)
 Lift your foot and carefully unzip the zipper past the foot, lower your foot and continue to the end of the zipper.
 Backstitch to end your stitch.

-Now for the other side.
-Move your zipper back to the end, switch your zipper foot to the other side so that the "missing side" is closest to the zipper again, and follow the same steps again.
+- Move your zipper back to the end, switch your zipper foot to the other side so that the "missing side" is closest to the zipper again, and follow the same steps again.

 You did it!
 You just installed a zipper!
-Go YOU!

 Step 6: Undo your temporary stitch

-With a seam ripper, carefully undo that long stitch that you made along the zipper.
+- With a seam ripper, carefully undo that long stitch that you made along the zipper.

-Unzip your zipper at least half way before moving to the next step.
+- Unzip your zipper at least half way before moving to the next step.

-Step 7: Sew the remaining sides of your pillow cover.
+Step 7: Sew the remaining sides of your pillow cover

-Lay your pillow cover out again, good sides facing in, line up the remaining edges, and pin in place.
+- Lay your pillow cover out again, good sides facing in, line up the remaining edges, and pin in place.
 (Make sure the zipper is unzipped at least half way.)

-Go back to your machine, put your regular foot back on and sew the remaining edges with a 1/2 inch seam allowance, cutting across diagonally at the corners.
+- Go back to your machine, put your regular foot back on and sew the remaining edges with a ½ inch seam allowance, cutting across diagonally at the corners.
 (See the photo below)

 - To do this, stop with your needle in your fabric, lift your foot, turn your fabric, lower your foot, and continue.
 This is the best way to ever turn a corner of any kind when sewing.

-When you're done, cut off the corners about a 1/2 inch from the stitch you made.
+- When you're done, cut off the corners about a ½ inch from the stitch you made.
 This will allow your pillows to have nice corners.